coderskite/Toll-Free/README.md

 #### Object Detection (**Dharun**):
  1. Exporting the graph by using trained data
  2. Testing the model
- 3. Implementing MNIST for fetching numbers
+ 3. Implementing Tesseract Engine for fetching numbers

 #### Integration:
  1. Integrating with the web application. (**Dharun,Andrine**)